Arithmetic geometry of character varieties with regular monodromy: Smoothness of character varieties

 In positive characteristics, the notion of Lie algebra can be ambiguous so let us explain what we mean by this.
 The group $G$, being connected split reductive, has a canonical $\mathbb{Z}$-model $\mathtt{G}$.
 Let $\mathtt{g}:=\mathrm{Lie}(\mathtt{G})$ denote the Lie ring scheme of $\mathtt{G}$ over $\mathbb{Z}$.
 Then the Lie algebra $\fg$ is, by definition, the base change of $\mathtt{g}$ to $k$.

 There are three parts of the above proof that require care in positive characteristic: \begin{enumerate} \item[(i)] The equality $C_{\mathfrak{g}}(H)=\mathrm{Lie}(C_G(H))$ does not always hold.
 This is the issue of ``separability" in positive characteristics.
 However, if we assume that $p$ is a very good prime for $G$ then this equality does hold, cf. \cite{BMRT}. \item[(ii)] The Killing form on $[\fg, \fg]$ may be degenerate.
-However, if, in addition to being very good, we assume that $p$ does not divide $2h^{\vee }$ (where $h^\vee$ is the dual Coxeter number \cite[Chapter 6]{Kac}), then the Killing form is non-degenerate, cf. \cite[I. Theorem 4.8]{springer1970conjugacy}.\footnote{We thank Paul Levy for his help in this regard.
-See also \url{https://mathoverflow.net/questions/46813/}.} \item[(iii)] The map $d\eta _j:\fg\rightarrow T_{S_j}C_j$ is not necessarily surjective \cite[Lemma 2.1]{richardson1967conjugacy}.
-However, this is actually not needed.
-The first statement of Proposition \ref{p:derivativeform_phi} holds as long as $Z_j\in \Imag(d\eta_j).$ This implies $\Imag (dF_r)\supseteq \Imag (\phi )$ which is sufficient for the proof. \end{enumerate}
+However, if we assume $p$ is very good for $G$, then a non-degenerate $G$-invariant bilinear form on $\fg$ exists, cf. \cite{Letellier}, and the proof goes through if we use this invariant form.